sc0v0ne/LearnAI/ml/mlflow.md

 ### Providing an input signature and input examples

-Once our model is trained, we can package it straight away.
-However, to help others get started with the packaged model, we should also supply the expected input model signature along with input examples.
+Once the model is trained, we can package it.
+However, we should also supply the expected input model signature along with input examples to help others get started with the packaged model.

 We can also use input signatures to enforce the input format for models loaded as Python functions.

 There are two ways we can provide the input signature for our model:

 - Using internal MLflow tools to infer the signature automatically.

 - Specifying the input signature manually.

 ### Inferring the input signature automatically

 To automatically infer the input signature, we can use the function `mlflow.models.infer_signature()`.

-We are going to be using a pandas.DataFrame as `model_input`.
+We will be using a pandas.DataFrame as `model_input`.

-The main benefit of a` pandas.DataFrame` is that it can contain the column names of the input features which makes it clearer for future users what the inputs to our model are supposed to be.
+The main benefit of a `pandas.DataFrame` is that it can contain the column names of the input features which makes it clearer for future users what the inputs to our model are supposed to be.

 ```py
     # Convert train features into a DataFrame